CodeYourFuture/curriculum/content/js2/blocks/update/index.md

 +++
-title = '🏷️ Updating label'
+title = '🏷️ Updating the interface'
 headless = true
 time = 45
 facilitation = false
 emoji= '🧩'
 [objectives]
-    1='Describe an event in the browser environment'
+    1='Access and modify the innerText of a html element'
 +++

 We can calculate the remaining characters every time a user's key is released from the keyboard.
 Finally, we must update the label element in the user interface with the number of characters remaining.